Ricardosgeral/relier/README.md

 The  ***relier*** *acquisition system* is composed by two distinct but interconnected programs, particularly the:

-+ **Server software** (*running in the Raspberry Pi*), which performs the computation tasks, and
++ **Server software**: *runs in the Raspberry Pi*, and performs the computation tasks, and
-+ **Touchscreen software** (*running in the Nextion device*), responsible by the interactivity between the end user and the server.
++ **Touchscreen software**: *runs in the Nextion device*, and is responsible by the interactivity between the end user and the server.

 ### 2.1.
 Server software: installation
-The server is a Raspberry Pi 3 model B. These instructions should be carried out after a fresh installation of *Raspbian* image in a Micro SD card
+The server is a Raspberry Pi 3 model B (it was also tested successfully with RPi 3B+).
-(see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+ These instructions should be carried out after a fresh installation of *Raspbian* image in a Micro SD card (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
 The server has been tested with [2018-11-15-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-11-15/).
 Most of the code is written in *Python v3.5.3*, and a few scripts are written in *Bash v4.4.12(1)*.

-**Note:** If no monitor is available (*Raspberry Pi* headless setup), the following 4 simple steps are required to enable *SSH* in first boot.
+**Note:** If no monitor is available (*Raspberry Pi* headless setup), the following 4 simple steps are required to enable *SSH* on first boot.
 So, right after installing the Raspbian image in the  Micro SD card:
 1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).
 2. Save the file with name: ***ssh*** (preferentially with no extension, but *ssh.txt* should also work).
 3. Copy or move that file into the ***root*** of the Micro SD card, where Raspbian image is installed.